Doce 22

 Doce 22 (/pt/; Sweet 22) is the second studio album by Brazilian singer-songwriter Luísa Sonza, released on 18 July 2021, through Universal Music.
 The album features the participation of 6lack, Pabllo Vittar, Anitta, Ludmilla, Mariah Angeliq, Jão and Lulu Santos.

 Doce 22 explores Luísa's personal duality, being divided into two sides: A and B. While the first side focuses on a more pop and funk sound, with influences from trap, R&B and singers like Britney Spears and Christina Aguilera, the B side shows more intimate and vulnerable lyrics in a softer sound.

 The album was a commercial success, having the biggest weekly debut in the history of Spotify Brazil being followed by the singles "Modo Turbo", "VIP", "Melhor Sozinha", "Fugitivos", "Anaconda" and "Café da Manhã".
-A The song "Penhasco" also gained organic notoriety, reaching high peaks on streaming platforms and radio plays even though it was just a standard track on the album.
+The song "Penhasco" also gained organic notoriety, reaching high peaks on streaming platforms and radio plays even though it was just a standard track on the album.
 Doce 22 was nominated for the 23rd edition of the Latin Grammy Awards in the category Best Portuguese Language Contemporary Pop Album.